oegea/iManager/docs/memory.md

 * **Keep everything small:**

   This means following the SRP in all possible aspects.
 Being sure that methods, classes, and components are small will increase the application mantainability.

+* **Atomic components should be decoupled from the app:**

+  Small components from the interface should be atomic, and should be able to work on a different environment or application.

 * **Comment methods and complex decisions:**

   To improve navigation through methods and make future developments easier, each method needs to be documented with JsDocs.